- Try to slow down and focus on the task at hand.

 Already enrolled in VA and interested in mental health support?
 Schedule a mental health appointment.

-- If you’re already enrolled and using VA health care, the fastest way to schedule VA appointments is to call the VA facility where you want to receive care.
+- If you’re already enrolled in and using VA health care, the fastest way to schedule VA appointments is to call the VA facility where you want to receive care.

-- With VA Appointments tools, you can schedule some VA health care appointments online, view details about upcoming appointments, and organize your health care calendar.
+- With VA appointments tools, you can schedule some VA health care appointments online, view details about upcoming appointments, and organize your health care calendar.

 - If you’re not using VA medical services, contact your nearest VA medical center or Vet Center to talk about your needs.